dscp46/dissectors/doc/ddt2.md

   * `0x22` if the body / payload is not compressed.
   * `0xDD` if the body / payload is compressed using the DEFLATE algorithm.

+The `Checksum` is computed using the CRC16-CCITT algorithm on the full message, with the checksum bytes set to `0x0000`.

 ## How to classify packets

 In the following graph: